divyansh-sharma/com.kong.connect/README.md

 | `viewer-token`  | `viewer` | Read-only access   |
 | *Invalid token* | -        | `401 Unauthorized` |

-> In production, replace this with proper JWT validation.
+> In production, we will replace this with proper JWT validation.

 ### Authorization